List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

 Step 5: Export the Deduplicated Master List

 The output is a single master list with duplicates merged, suppressed records removed, and source tracking preserved.
-This list is ready for direct mail production, email campaign loading, or CRM import.
-For the merge and survivorship stage, see our data deduplication guide.
+That list is ready for direct mail production, email campaign loading, or CRM import, and the merge-and-survivorship logic that produced it is the same logic our data deduplication guide ucovers in full.

 What Are the Three Levels of List Matching?